 - London Borough of Tower Hamlets v Deugi EWCA Civ 159 – Homelessness appeal.
 Issue of an authority’s power to withdraw decisions outside of the statutory scheme.

-Adrian Davis and Emma Godfrey co-author: the highly acclaimed loose leaf publication ‘Claims to the Possession of Land’; The Practical Law Company’s practice note on Homelessness; and Chambers Housing E-Bulletin.
+Adrian Davis and Emma Godfrey co-author: the highly acclaimed loose leaf publication ‘Claims to the Possession of Land’; and PLC’s practice note on Homelessness.